Australia in 2025: What Changed?

 Australia is heading into a demographic turning point.
 Over the next twenty years we will add more than 2.5 million people aged 65 plus and 1.3 million aged 80 plus.

-At the same time, the workforce needed to support them is ageing, dispersing and becoming harder to attract in many of the communities where demand will rise fastest.
+At the same time, the workforce needed to support these people is ageing, dispersing and becoming harder to attract in many of the communities where demand will rise fastest.
 This is unfolding just as a new rights based, risk based aged care framework is introduced.
-We've long known this was coming, but the crunch point has arrived.

 These forces are reshaping what aged care feasibility looks like.
 Our upcoming report (spoiler alert!) will show how demographics, workforce depth and housing dynamics combine to determine where pressure will build and what decision makers will need to know to plan reliable, sustainable aged care services across Australia.